IamVatsal/python_mini_projects/README.md

    A tool to check the status of a website, including its response time, server type, and content type.
 6. **Currency Converter**
    A tool to convert between different currencies using real-time exchange rates.
 7. **Password Generator**
     Generates secure random passwords with customizable length, uppercase, and symbols.
 Also checks password strength.
+8. **Text Analyser**
+    Analyzes a text file and provides statistics such as word count, unique words, paragraph count, and frequent words.
+9. **Morse Code Converter**
+    Converts text to Morse code and Morse code back to text.

 ## Prerequisites